Fractal-cluster theory and thermodynamic principles of the control and analysis for the self-organizing systems: Deterministic fractal-cluster theory

-The laws and theorems of thermodynamics make it possible to analyze the stability and the resource distributional efficiency of SOS, without additional empirical information.
+{}The laws and theorems of thermodynamics make it possible to analyze the stability and the resource distributional efficiency of the SOS, without additional empirical information.

-The SOS fractal-cluster criteria are defined in a nontrivial way by the construction of a fractal-cluster model (FCM).
-In the fractal-cluster space (\fig{figure2}), the cluster values $\left\{ C_{i}\right\} $ and subclusters of any level are a positive value: $C_{i}>0.$
+{}The SOS fractal-cluster criteria are defined in a nontrivial way by the construction of a fractal-cluster matrix (FCM).
+In the fractal-cluster space, the cluster values $\left\{ C_{i}\right\} $ and subclusters of any level are a positive value: $\overline{C}_{i}>0.$